dajesusmodz/m7-plugin-vuePRO/README.md

 (More Coming Soon!)

 Updating:
-Use the built-in updater service by pressing the 'Update StreamPro' button in the side menu from the Start Page.
+Use the built-in updater service by pressing the 'Check for Updates' button in the side menu from the Start Page.

 Compress the following to .zip from 'main' for 'Bleeding Edge Release':
 * bg.png